lfreneda/massive-js-issue-260/README.md

 # massive-js-issue-260

-Replicate massive-js issue #260 - Functions as column [Bug or feature?]
+Replicate massive-js issue #260 - Functions as column when updating [Bug or feature?]

 ## Before running